simonsarris/site-simonsarris/src/markdown-pages/art-collections.md

 path: "/art-collections"
 title: "High Quality Collections of Digitized Art and Archival Finds"
 date: "1.29.2020"
+description: "Links to museum and other digital art collections"
 ---

 These are organizations that have digitized a number of high resolution scans.
 I am only listing sources that I think are quality, with either creative commons license or public domain licensing on most of the items.